Readit News logoReadit News

 tauwauwau commented on Selling 'Ghost in the Shell' animationobsessive.substa... · Posted by u/zdw

-nanna · a year ago
+nanna · 2 years ago

 I feel like I haven't seen an anime in years that's been in the same league as Akira or the great Miyazakis (Spirited Away, Princess Mononoke, Totoro).
 Yes i'd be brutal and include Miyazakis following works in that list, from Howls Moving Castle to The Boy and the Heron.
 Ive seen lots of incredible animation, sure, but nothing like the cinematic depth.